pavlovtech/WebReaper/README.md

 ### Persist the progress locally

-If you want to persist the vistited links and job queue locally, so that you can start crawling where you left off you can use *ScheduleWithTextFile* and *TrackVisitedLinksInFile* methods:
+If you want to persist the visited links and job queue locally, so that you can start crawling where you left off you can use *ScheduleWithTextFile* and *TrackVisitedLinksInFile* methods:

 ```C#